 For company-wide recognition, you can go beyond a simple meeting mention.
 Try a case study video to really showcase a particular project that was successful.
 With a video to highlight the whole process, you can acknowledge the achievements and the team behind the work.
 And if you feature that video on your website, potential customers can see the success your team brings to the table.

-Learn more about how video and digital marketing can boost all areas of your business.
+This is how video and digital marketing can boost all areas of your business.